kristianlm/Thumbkeyboard/readme.md

 relatively easily.
 That probably means that swipe-gestures should be available as chords too.
 Now you can enter text into your Arduino toy just the same way you'd enter text into your phone.

+## What's missing

+I don't know how non-Latin input would work with this.
+I'm focusing on Latin and programming input.